|Purpose:||Display the command type and what it would execute|

 |Format:||WHICH [/A] command [command ...]|

-WHICH displays information about internal and external commands, Aliases (including keystroke aliases), and files.
+WHICH displays information about internal and external commands, library functions, Aliases (including keystroke aliases), files, plugin variables, internal variables, variable functions, and user-defined variable functions.
 When a file matches an applicable Executable Extension or Windows File Association, that data will be displayed.
 The exact information reported depends on the type of command or file you specify.
 For example:

 [c:\] which cdd buildtree notepad test.btm test.exe test.xyz test.doc donothing